Loyola High School (Detroit)

-Loyola High School is a private Catholic school for boys run by the USA Midwest Province of the Society of Jesus in Detroit, Michigan, United States.
-It was established by the Jesuits and the Roman Catholic Archdiocese of Detroit in 1993.
+Loyola High School is a private Catholic school for boys run by the USA Midwest Province of the Society of Jesus in Detroit, Michigan.
+It was established by the Jesuits and the Archdiocese of Detroit in 1993.
 It is one of the 57 Jesuit secondary schools in the United States.

 History

 In the early 1990s, the Detroit Board of Education proposed starting several all-male academies in an attempt to address the alarmingly high dropout rate of high school boys.
 However, a U.S. District Court ruled that the plan violated the Michigan Constitution.
 Cardinal Adam Maida, recognizing that the Board's plan had merit, contacted Joseph Daoust, Provincial superior of the Detroit Province Jesuits, to discuss taking on this project.
 A year-long feasibility study conducted by Kenneth Styles concluded that a school of this type was needed and could be conducted on a non-public basis.
 The Archdiocese and the Jesuits decided to jointly sponsor the school, the only such arrangement in the country.

 In August 1993 Loyola Academy – as it was called in its early years – opened its doors to 43 ninth graders in a small wing of the former St. Francis Home for Boys at Linwood and Fenkell.
 Longtime Detroit educator Malcolm Carron served as president, with Styles as principal and Wyatt Jones, Jr. as dean of students.

 One year later, the school moved to its present location, two miles west on Fenkell in the former St. Francis de Sales School.
 Adding one grade at a time, the school reached its full, four-year enrollment in the 1996-97 school year and graduated its first senior class on June 1, 1997.
 Loyola has maintained a record of having all of its graduates accepted into one or more colleges or universities.